 There are two steps which are explained in further detail below.

 The disk space quota for the instructor's account must be sufficiently large to accomodate ALL of the turned-in files.
 When turned in, the resulting files will be owned by the instructor account.
 Therefore, they will count against the quota for that account.
-If you have questions about quotas or need to request additional space, please contact the Account Services Office.
+If you have questions about quotas or need to request additional space, please see this page.

 In order to allow your students to use the "turnin" program to hand in homework assignments, you will need to create the destination directory.
 This directory should be called "turnin.dest" and must exist in the class directory umbrella, and must be owned by the instructor's account (not a TA account).
 To create the directory, you should log into the instructor's account and issue the following commands: